 Limi Valley is a remote hidden valley in Humla of the Mid-West Northern region of Nepal.
 The Limi Valley Trek is a lifetime experience in the three isolated villages of Limi bound by rich Tibetan Buddhist culture and practices.
-Trekking in this trail was opened only in 2002 and sees only a few tourists around the year due to its inaccessibility.
+The trekking trail to Limi Valley was opened in 2002 and saw only a few tourists around the year due to its inaccessibility.

-Limi extends from the Hilsa and Chang La Himalayan pass in Nepal and Tibet.
-It is tucked away in the Himalayas of the second largest district; Humla in Northern Nepal.
-The valley seems to suck in time with ancient monasteries, salt trade routes, and caravan trails being used to date.
+Limi extends from the Hilsa and Chang La Himalayan passes in Nepal and Tibet.
+It is tucked away in the Himalayas of the second-largest district, Humla, in Northern Nepal.
+The valley seems to suck in time, with ancient monasteries, salt trade routes, and caravan trails being used to date.
 The Limi, Talung, and Nyinba valleys offer an exclusive chance to witness wild yak, blue sheep, musk deer, and even the rare snow leopard.

-The 21 days escapade starts with a flight from Kathmandu to Nepalgunj then the capital city of Humla- Simikot.
+The 21 days escapade starts with a flight from Kathmandu to Nepalgunj, then Humla- Simikot.
 Thereon, the trek takes you along the Karnali river valley towards Hilsa by crossing Nara La pass.
-Then pass rocky and dry terrain to the three villages in Limi namely Til, Halji, and Jang.
-From here route proceeds on to Nyalu Base Camp and Lekh Dinga then finally reaching Simikot for a flight to Nepalgunj then Kathmandu.
+Then pass rocky and dry terrain to the three villages in Limi, namely Til, Halji, and Jang.
+The route proceeds to Nyalu Base Camp and Lekh Dinga, finally reaching Simikot for a flight to Nepalgunj then Kathmandu.
 The trek is considered moderate to challenging as it takes to you the high passes of Nara, Langdogd, and Nyalu, all above 4,500m/14,763ft.
-It is best visited in May to October to witness the view of holy Mt.
+It is best visited in May to October to witness holy Mt.
 Kailash, Mt.
 Saipal, Lake Mansarovar, and other dramatic views under the clear sky.

 |Day 1||Arrival at Kathmandu, Nepal|